Do you ever get that feeling that you spend most of your life buried in your inbox?

-Gmail has a feature called ‘Canned Responses’ that allows you to do this easily – but it needs to be activated.
-Read more on how to get started here.
+Gmail has a feature called ‘Canned Responses’ that allows you to do this easily – but it needs to be activated by visiting Settings -> Advanced -> Templates.

 Alternatively, you could use a notepad document to save your quick replies.

 Are you subscribed to newsletters that you don’t read anymore?

 Hit the unsubscribe button, or leverage the ‘promotions’ tab in Gmail.